 I love recipes like this one in the summertime because the leftovers can be refrigerated and eaten cold, no turning on the stove necessary.

 Apple, bell peppers, and dates in a tuna salad?
 Um, yes please!

 I love the unique flavors in this Healthy Tuna Salad from Confetti Kitchen.
-The flavors are delicious, and there’s no cooking required.
-Just my kind of summertime recipe.
+The flavors are delicious, and there's no cooking required.
+Just my kind of paleo summer recipe.

 5. Pressed Cabbage Salad with Ginger Miso Vinaigrette

 The technique of pressing vegetables involves combining raw veggies and salt, and then using pressure on them for a few hours to draw out the moisture and tenderize them.

 This recipe for Pressed Cabbage Salad from Eating Works is the perfect way to try out the technique.